-1 10 D nali alanda Dagmaga in Bullia Hankl

-2 3 2.9.
-BC achelor's Degrees in Public Health
+2.9.
+Bachelor's Degrees in Public Health

-4 5 6 2.9.a. in Crit Identification of all bachelor's-level majors offered by the school.
-The instructional matr terion 2.1.a may be referenced for this purpose.
+2.9.a.
+Identification of all bachelor's-level majors offered by the school.
+The instructional matrix in Criterion 2.1.a may be referenced for this purpose.

-7 8 Not ap plicable.
-The School does not offer bachelor's level majors.
+Not applicable.
+The School does not offer bachelor's degrees.

-9 0 1 Description of specific support and resources available in the school for the bachelor's e programs.
+2.9.b.
+Description of specific support and resources available in the school for the bachelor's degree programs.

-2 3 Not ap plicable.

-4 5 6 2.9.c. lem:lem:lem:lem:lem:lem:lem:lem:lem:lem:

-7 8 Not ap plicable.
+2.9.c.
+Identification of required and elective public health courses for the bachelor's degree(s).

-9 2.9.d.
+2.9.d.
 A description of school policies and procedures regarding the capstone experience.

-1 Not ap plicable.

-1 2 3 4 5 2.9.e. streng Assessment of the extent to which this criterion is met and an analysis of the school's ths, weaknesses and plans relating to this criterion.
+2.9.e.
+Assessment of the extent to which this criterion is met and an analysis of the school's strengths, weaknesses and plans relating to this criterion.

-5 6 7 Not ap plicable.

-3

-) 1 2 3

-2

-4 5

-5 7

-3

-) 1

-2

-1

-purpose.

-program.